How Much is VAT in UK

 If you are a business that uses the Annual Accounting Scheme or Payments on Account, you can make regular payments to HMRC through a standing order.

-To set up a standing order for VAT, you will need to get in touch with HMRC.
+To set up a VAT standing order, you will need to contact HMRC.
 Standing orders take three working days to reach the HM Revenue and Customs (HMRC) bank account.

 How to claim VAT refund in UK

-Let’s take a real-world example to understand how VAT refund works in the UK.
+Now, let’s take a real-world example to understand how VAT refunds work in the UK.

 Scenario: Sarah’s Stationery Shop